digitalwm/cloudjs/README.md

 v 0.0.4 - Added encryption to events sent on the network.
 This can be switched on and off.
 Uses DES encryption method.<br/>
 v 0.0.8 - Manage to fix the package.json with a proper forma.
 Added also special events that once emited they wait for a reply by providing a callback and a timeout.
 When the timeout is reached the callback is removed from the watch list.
 This events are non-blocking.<br/>
-v 0.0.9 - All user generated events, are calling the assigned call back with two parameters (data and the ID of the event emiter instance)
+v 0.0.9 - All user generated events, are calling the assigned call back with two parameters (data and the ID of the event emiter instance) v 0.0.10 - Emiting a new event "rawdata", which is emited every time a event message is received.
+It contains the whole message object.
+NOTE: take care on how are you using this
 <br/>
 # Features